© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Kildale Moor round cairns is a scheduled monument protected by Historic England under reference 1004084.
 View the official record →

-Kildale Moor round cairns are Bronze Age funerary monuments located in North Yorkshire.
+Kildale Moor round cairns is a Bronze Age funerary monument located on the North York Moors in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004084.

 Kildale Moor round cairns is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004084.